ykotturi/socialmedia-feedback-workshop/README.md

 Pittsburgh, PA
 15208

-**Sustinance:**
 Coffee and snacks will be provided.
 If you have any food allergies, be sure to indicate so in the RSVP form.

+### Bring other creators!

+You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**

+<a href="#top">Back to top</a>
 <div id="study"></div>

 ## This is a research study

 Please note this workshop is a research study hosted by Carnegie-Mellon University.
 At the beginning of the workshop, you will be presented with a consent form.
 You will be compensated $25 for your participation.

-<div id="study"></div>
+<div id="child"></div>

 ## Child care will be provided
-If needed, we will have a CPR-trained care provider present.
+We will have a CPR-trained care provider present.
 If you plan to bring your child(ren), be sure to indicate this in the RSVP form, along with the number of children so that we provide adequate support.

 If there are other barriers that prohibit your attendance, please let us know!
 It is our goal to make this workshop as accessible as possible.

+<a href="#top">Back to top</a>
 <div id ="participants"></div>

 ## How to attend